 }

 You would say, a normal thing, aye?
-But the thing is it could as well be:
+But it could as well be just:

 // cats.ts